Office Visits: Meriter Specialty Clinic 202 S. Park Street, Level 2 Madison, WI 53715

 Meriter’s IBS Program offers a patient-centered, team-based, holistic approach to treatment.
 We believe that it is possible to live well even if you have a chronic condition such as IBS.
-Our interdisciplinary team of specialists includes gastroenterology, medical nutrition, medical psychology and integrative medicine.
-We provide a treatment plan that focuses on self-management strategies that will benefit your physical health, emotional well-being and quality of life.
+Our interdisciplinary team of specialists will develop a treatment plan that focuses on self-management strategies to improve your physical health, emotional well-being and quality of life.

-Gastroenterology After a thorough gastrointestinal (GI) evaluation and the diagnosis of IBS is made, your gastroenterologist will discuss treatment options with you, including standard treatments using conventional medicines along with dietary modifications or referral to the IBS Program.
-Meet our Gastroenterology team:
+Gastroenterology After a thorough gastrointestinal (digestive system) evaluation and diagnosis of IBS, your gastroenterologist will discuss treatment options with you, including standard treatments using conventional medicines.

-Medical Nutrition This branch of the IBS Program includes a nutritional assessment by a registered dietitian (RD).
-Your current nutritional status and eating habits as well as your past experience with dietary modifications will be assessed.
-Various dietary options often helpful for those suffering from IBS will be discussed and a plan tailored specifically to your needs will be developed.
+Medical Nutrition This branch of the IBS Program includes a nutritional assessment by a registered dietitian.
+Your current nutritional status and eating habits, as well as your past experience with dietary modifications will be assessed.
+Various dietary options that have been shown to be helpful for those suffering from IBS will be discussed.
+A plan tailored specifically to your needs will be developed.

 How Long Does Treatment Take?

 The IBS team approaches each patient individually.
 Our goal is to provide therapies that have long-term benefits for you.
-Your participation in the IBS Program includes an evaluation with a Meriter gastroenterologist, 6-10 sessions with our medical psychologist, 1-2 sessions with our medical nutritionist and a meeting with our integrative medicine physician.
-Our goal is to work with you and your primary care physician to help you develop the skills and confidence to better manage IBS.
+Your participation in the IBS Program includes an evaluation with a Meriter gastroenterologist, 6-10 sessions with a health psychologist, 1-2 sessions with our medical nutritionist and consultation with our integrative medicine physician.
+Our goal is to work with you and your primary care physician to help you develop the skills and confidence to best manage IBS.

 Appointments and Referrals

-To participate in the Meriter IBS Program, simply request a referral to Gastroenterology by any of your medical providers.
-Prompt appointments are available.
+To participate in the Meriter IBS Program, request a referral to Gastroenterology by any of your medical providers.